LanceJensen-General/weather-hackathon/README.md

     b.
 Join the station data to the weather data.
     c.
 For each day 12:00 temperature reading where the previous day did not have precipitation to avoid the washing effect Phase 3: Create a graphml export of the that contains the temp,lat, and long on the vertexes.
 The graph edges include the 10 nearest neighbors and the distance to that neighbor.
     e.
-If all goes well upto this point I should be able to update the graph in gremlin to contain the temperature gradient between the vertexes.
+If all goes well upto this point I should be able to update the graph in Gremlin to contain the temperature gradient between the vertexes.
 Using a hill climber algorithm of maximizing the gradient will lead to the local maximum which should be as close to a city center as the weather data will allow.
-Phase 4: Loading the data to a tinker graph and following the edge with the maximum tempreture gradient to the highest temp, in theory yielding a city center.
+Phase 4: Loading the data to a tinker graph and following the edge with the maximum temperature gradient to the highest temp, in theory yielding a city center. (graph walking query in progress)
 Phase 5: Finish packaging the modules as executables and complete the documentation.

 ## Zigging and Zagging
 My plan was too aggressive for the 2 days I had to work on it.
-I ran into many unforseen issues such as duplicate stations, stations USAF-WBAN-<YYYY>.gz files not existing in the repo directories, special characters that where incompatable with graphml.
-I completed phases 1,2, and 3 to various degrees and hope to finish Phase 4 before the interview for demo purposes.
+I ran into many unforeseen issues such as duplicate stations, stations temperature files not pulling down by ftp(about 40-50%), special characters that where incompatable with graphml.
+I have completed phases 1,2,3,4 and
 ## Building
+This code was written to allow me to flexibly explore the data in java.
+The unit tests where examples of what i was doing on the command line with the tool and are not transportable.
+For that reason, I am instructing you to skip the tests during build and look at the running section as an example of how to run the code.

     git clone https://github.com/LanceJensen-General/weather-hackathon.git
-    mvn clean install -DskipTests=true # I probably have broken tests as this was hacked together...
+    mvn clean install -DskipTests=true

 ## Running

 Each main method has a reflective parser.
-Look at the projects input configuration pojo and use flags to initalize it:
+Look at the projects input configuration pojo and use flags to initialize it.
+Example work flow below.
+Be careful on your flag initialization as there is no robust error handling.
+See unit test for more examples

+Step 1: Download the isd-history file:

-Example java -jar weather-etl -weatherPullConfiguration --pullFile ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.txt --outputDirectory /tmp/weatherDownloadDirectory
+    java -cp weather-etl-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.att.cdo.Weather -weatherPullConfiguration --pullFile ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.txt --outputDirectory /tmp/weatherDownloadDirectory

-Or you can look at the unit tests and run it from there...
+Step 2: Filter for stations found in the US only

+    java -cp weather-etl-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.att.cdo.Weather -etlConfiguration --delimiterPattern '^(.{6})\\s(.{5})\\s(.{29})\\s(.{4})\\s(.{2})\\s(.{5})\\s(.{7})\\s(.{8})\\s(.{7})\\s(.{8})\\s(.{8})$' --headers USAF WBAN STATION NAME CTRY ST CALL LAT LON ELEV(M) BEGIN END --inputTo /tmp/weatherDownloadDirectory/isd-history.txt --outputTo /tmp/weatherDownloadDirectory/usStations.txt --skipLines 22 --select ---whereColumn CTRY ---matches '^US.*$'

+Step 3: Filter for stations in states (eliminate floating stations)

+    java -cp weather-etl-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.att.cdo.Weather -etlConfiguration --delimiterPattern '|' --inputTo /tmp/weatherDownloadDirectory/usStations.txt --outputTo /tmp/weatherDownloadDirectory/usStateStations.txt --select ---whereColumn ST ---matches '[A-Z]{2}' --headers USAF WBAN STATION NAME CTRY ST CALL LAT LON 'ELEV(M)' BEGIN END

+Step 4: Filter for stations open in 2017/2018

+    java -cp weather-etl-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.att.cdo.Weather -etlConfiguration --delimiterPattern '|' --inputTo /tmp/weatherDownloadDirectory/usStateStations.txt --outputTo /tmp/weatherDownloadDirectory/currentStationsUS.txt --select ---whereColumn END ---matches '^201[78]\\d{4}$' --headers USAF WBAN STATION NAME CTRY ST CALL LAT LON 'ELEV(M)' BEGIN END

+Other examples of filtering grouping aggregating ect but will have to be modified.

 ## Summary